 The AFC has subdivided all its national teams into three categories according to rankings: developed, developing and emerging .
 Palestine is in the emerging nations category.

 The AFC website is not very up to date.
-The following reflects what it known at present.
+The following reflects what is known at present.

 6.1 2019 Asian Cup, United Arab Emirates, 5 Jan. – 1 Feb 2019,

 The finals will be contested by 24 teams in the UAE.
 The host nation automatically qualifies and the remaining 23 places are determined among the 45 national teams through a qualifying competition running from March 2015 and March 2018.
 The first two rounds also served as part of the 2018 FIFA World Cup qualification process for the AFC (see section 4.1b above).
 In 2015/2016 Palestine came third in the FIFA World Cup Qualaifying group and therefore has progessed to the Asian Cup Qualifying Final Round.
-Palestine has been drawn in Group D leads the current standings, see below.
+Palestine has been drawn in Group D and leads the current standings, see below.
 There are six groups of four and the winners and runners up progress to the finals in the UAE.